shawnmckinney/apache-fortress-quickstart/src/docker/openldap-for-linux/README.md

 This directory contains

 * a `Dockerfile` for building a Docker image with preconfigured for Fortress to run on OpenLDAP for Linux
-* a `run-tests.sh` script that start such a Docker container and executes the Fortress tests against it

 Build image (run from fortress-core root folder)